KnowOneActual/bulletproof-video-playback/README.md

-# **!!This is still in the early stages of development, and many great ideas in the pipeline.
-Currently, it might not work as intended!!**
+# **!!This is still in the early stages of development, with many promising ideas in the pipeline.
+Currently, it may not function as intended!!**

 # bulletproof-video-playback